javamonn/Angular-TodoMVC-Reflux/README.md

 UI state is driven by [Bacon.js](https://github.com/baconjs/bacon.js/) with Reflux actions used to model and emit events.
-Local ui-specific state is maintained by some components but we deliberately do not make use of Angular's two way data binding to communicate state across components.
+Local ui-specific state is maintained by some components but I deliberately do not make use of Angular's two way data binding to communicate state across components.

 All JS is writtin in ES6, transpiled with [Babel](https://github.com/babel/babel), and tested